Muts256/Threat-Hunt/Azuki_Dead_in_the_Water.md

 - Harden backup server access controls.
 - Implement **off-site and immutable backup storage** to prevent deletion by ransomware.
 - Conduct ransomware incident response exercises.

 ---

+## Service Restoration Strategy

+Following containment and remediation, services are re-enabled using a **phased restoration approach** to minimise risk and prevent re-compromise.

+### Restoration Order
+1. **Low-Criticality Services**
+   - Internal utility and background services
+   - Monitoring agents (initially in passive or observe-only mode)
+   - Non-privileged scheduled jobs

+2. **Supporting and Dependency Services**
+   - Logging and SIEM forwarders
+   - Backup validation and restore services (read-only where possible)
+   - Authentication and configuration management services with enhanced logging

+3. **Critical Business Services**
+   - Production applications
+   - Customer-facing systems
+   - Identity and core infrastructure services

+### Risk Controls During Restoration
+- Services are enabled **in stages**, with monitoring between each phase.
+- Endpoint Detection and Response (EDR) remained in **block mode** throughout.
+- Registry persistence mechanisms, scheduled tasks, and service creation events were actively monitored.
+- Network segmentation remains in place until system stability is confirmed.

+This approach reduces operational risk and ensures that any remaining malicious activity would be detected before critical services are fully restored.

+---